AmandaEMK/project-two/README.md

 ## Testing

 CSS and HTML comes back error free when run through [W3C Markup Validation Service](https://validator.w3.org/)

-* basic jasmine to show i get it

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended,